 - Hearty salads: Toss big chunks of the leftover squash in with the rest of your salad fixings for lunch tomorrow.

-- Pasta dinner: Squash and pasta is one of my favorite combinations.
+- Pasta dinner: Squash and pasta are great together.
 Add some brown butter and sage, and you have the perfect mid-week comfort food.

 - Put it in (or on) a crust: Squash-stuffed calzones?
 Squash-topped pizza?
 Squash-filled quesadillas?
 Don't knock it until you try it.